Where breast cancer spreads

 Metastatic breast cancer vs. locally advanced breast cancer

 Metastatic breast cancer is breast cancer that spreads to a distant part of the body.
 But cancer cells can also spread just beyond the breast to the nearby lymph nodes, to the skin, or to the chest wall.
-In these cases, the cancer is considered to be locally advanced, because it has traveled a small amount, but is not found in other parts of the body.
+In these cases, the cancer is considered to be locally advanced, because it has spread a small amount, but is not found in other parts of the body.
 Locally advanced breast cancers are often stage III.

 Doctors sometimes have different ways of looking at staging and metastasis.
 You might hear some doctors say that in stage III, locally advanced breast cancer has metastasized to lymph nodes and other areas near the breast.
 Stage IV may be referred to as distant metastasis to organs far away from the breast.